mariomolinara/CHEM_GAF_CNN/README.md

 AI-Driven Electrochemical Image Generation and Classification<br>
 This repository contains two parts of the software used in the research paper "Artificial Intelligence-assisted electrochemical sensors for qualitative and semi-quantitative multiplexed analyses".
-The software pipeline is split into two main components:
+The software pipeline is split into two main components:<br>
 <br>
 Java Module: Responsible for generating images from voltammetric data.<br>
 Python Module: This module is used to classify the generated images and identify pollutants.<br>